ucoders/CSC201/docs/2021/Week_09.md

 **Hint:** Use the online animation: <https://people.ok.ubc.ca/ylucet/DS/CompressedTrie.html>

+*   **[R-13.11]** Draw the frequency array and Huffman tree for the following string: `"dogs do not spot hot pots or cats"`.

 **Hint:** Don’t forget to include the space character.
 Use the online animation: <https://people.ok.ubc.ca/ylucet/DS/Huffman.html>

-*   **[R-13.11]** Draw the frequency array and Huffman tree for the following string: `"dogs do not spot hot pots or cats"`.

-**Hint:** Don’t forget to include the space character.